Jahia/jcontent/.chachalog/6aFGuZWf.md

 "@jahia/jcontent": minor
 ---

-Fixed visibility migration script so that module uninstall is performed on all cluster nodes (#2726)
+Fixed the visibility migration script to ensure that module uninstallation is performed on all cluster nodes. (#2726)